Background pattern

 • soy, if you are allergic to peanuts or soy, do not use this medication.

-• 33.3 mg of alcohol (ethanol) per gram, equivalent to (3.3% p/p).
-It may cause a burning sensation on damaged skin
+• 33.3 mg of alcohol (ethanol) per gram, which is equivalent to (3.3% w/w).
+It may cause a burning sensation on damaged skin.

-Use this medication strictly following the instructions of your doctor or pharmacist.
+Use this medication strictly following the doctor's or pharmacist's instructions.
 In case of doubts, consult your doctor or pharmacist.

 • Remove the protective cap.

-• Keep the container in a vertical position with the dispenser directed towards the painful or inflamed area.
+• Hold the container in a vertical position with the dispenser directed towards the painful or inflamed area.

 • Apply the recommended amount of product.

 • To promote the absorption of Dolomax, gently massage the skin.
-Wash your hands after application, unless they are the area to be treated.
+Wash your hands after application, unless they are the area being treated.

 • Wait for Dolomax to be absorbed before covering the area with clothing or bandages.
-Be careful as the aerosol may stain clothing.
+Be careful, as the spray may stain clothing.

 • Discontinue treatment when symptoms (pain and inflammation) have improved.